Sam Esmail: Career

-2004–2014: Early career and Comet
+2004–2014: Early career, Mockingbird and Comet

 After graduating the AFI Conservatory in 2004, Esmail struggled to find work and held odd jobs.
 He worked as an assistant film editor for a few years and was eventually able to establish a career as a post-production supervisor of behind-the-scenes features and television specials; his work included helping to edit episodes of reality television shows for Lifetime and A&E and stand-up specials for Comedy Central, HBO's documentary series Tourgasm and HBO First Look, and "the making of" features for The Fast and the Furious franchise, as well as supervise the 2010 A&E documentary The Battle for Late Night.